huckerdom/ultimate-sport/posts/what-the-huck.rst

-Long ago, a couple of friends shared with me a kind of a mantra that `Vivian Richards <https://en.wikipedia.org/wiki/Vivian_Richards>`_ shared in an interview: Honesty, Integrity and Joy.
+Long ago, a couple of friends shared with me a kind of a mantra that `Vivian Richards <https://en.wikipedia.org/wiki/Vivian_Richards>`_ shared in an interview: _Honesty, Intensity and Joy_.
 We just loved this mantra.

 In another time and age, the same couple of friends, introduced me to